 6. Seems to have had the upper hand in past relationships

 If you look into your partner’s past relationships, you might realize that they had a history of choosing vulnerable partners.
-They might look for a person who is less attractive, with less money, less support, etc., and use their weaknesses to manipulate them.
+They might look for a person who is less attractive, with less money, less support, etc., and use their perceived weaknesses to manipulate them.
 This puts them in a superior position, allowing them to manipulate the partner.

 7. Lying to you